How do I check a condom wrapper for damage?

 Still not working?

 If you continually have problems with condoms breaking, you may want to try a different size or brand.
-You also might want to think about doubling up with another method of birth control to make sure you’re covered against accidental pregnancy.
+You also might want to think about using another method of birth control at the same time to make sure you’re covered against pregnancy.